cloudnative-pg/cloudnative-pg/docs/src/storage.md

 !!!
 Warning
     With static provisioning, it's your responsibility to ensure that Postgres pods can be correctly scheduled
     by Kubernetes where a pre-provisioned volume exists.
-(This configuration is based on the affinity rules of your cluster.)
+(The scheduling configuration is based on the affinity rules of your cluster.)
 Make sure you check for any pods stuck in `Pending` after you deploy the cluster.
     If the condition persists, investigate why it's happening.